AnyChart/docs.anychart.com/Stock_Charts/Drawing_Tools_and_Annotations/Vertical_Line.md

 ## Visual Settings

-You can also configure the visual settings of an Vertical Line annotation:
+You can also configure the visual settings of a Vertical Line annotation:

 * {api:anychart.core.annotations.VerticalLine#color}color(){api} and {api:anychart.core.annotations.VerticalLine#stroke}stroke(){api} set the color and stroke
 * {api:anychart.core.annotations.VerticalLine#hoverStroke}hoverStroke(){api} configures the stroke on hover